Consensys/smashing-smart-contracts-workshop/README.md

 $ myth analyze exercise4/contracts/Ownable.sol -t 2
 ```

-###
+### Advanced Mythril Configuration Options

+(https://github.com/ConsenSys/devcon4-playground/tree/master/exercise4), we'll identify another type of vulnerability that has often been exploited in the past.
+We'll then show how to detect vulnerable contracts on the mainnet and auto-generate an exploit that extracts the kills the vulnerable contract.

+An important aspect is the number of transactions that Mythril (symbolically) executes.
+The default number is 1, but you can increase it for a more in-depth analysis (note that this increases analysis time significantly).
+By setting max transactions to 2, you will also detect bugs that are two transactions "deep".

+#### Exercise 3

+TODO

+#### Exercise 4

 Mythril has a few extra tricks up its sleeve.
 In the [second exercise](https://github.com/ConsenSys/devcon4-playground/tree/master/exercise2), we'll look at a the `Tokensale` contract from [CaptureTheEther](https://capturetheether.com/challenges/math/token-sale/).
 The source code of that contract is in the `exercise2` directory.
 The question is, does it have any vulnerabilities?
-Let's do a quick Mythril Classic run to find out:
+Let's do a quick Mythril run to find out:

 ```
 $ myth analyze exercise2/contracts/Tokensale.sol (Pypi)